zeinabtakesh/Keep-NI-by-AI/README.md

   - Faster, automated incident detection
   - Reduced operator workload
   - Adaptable to new environments via fine-tuning

----
-# CCTV AI Monitoring – An Intro to Machine Learning Project

-## 🔍 Project Motivation

-With the increasing demand for automated surveillance in both public and private environments, our project aims to build an intelligent **CCTV AI Monitoring System**.
-The system is designed to detect **malicious and suspicious behavior** in surveillance footage, providing real-time alerts and captioned descriptions of the scene.
-By combining computer vision and natural language processing, we propose a dual-approach system leveraging both **image** and **video captioning models**.

-Our motivation came from real-world security limitations—human fatigue, late response time, and the volume of camera feeds to monitor simultaneously.
-Our AI agent acts as a **first line of analysis**, highlighting potential threats automatically.

 ## 📁 Repository Structure